 Bribery and corruption

 Recognize the auditor’s fraud-related responsibilities in audit engagements and avoid potential malpractice

-> Identify the obstacles auditors often face in finding fraud and discover ways to avoid them
+Identify and avoid the obstacles auditors often face in finding fraud

-> Effectively assess an organization’s fraud risks
+Effectively assess an organization’s fraud risks

 Internal and external auditors

 This course satisfies the ACFE’s requirement of two Ethics CPE hours per year.
 To read more about the Ethics CPE requirement for CFEs, please visit